 Weight Description of Criteria 5 1.
 Idea/GoToMarket To what extent does the core idea have the potential to be a future commercial success that is in line with the strategic agenda of EIT RawMaterials?
 Expected competitive advantage vs. other solutions (already available in the market or in development).
-Preliminary business opportunity assessment: value proposition to target customers, market size and expected growth, ability to bring the solution to the target customers, etc. Clear description of the IP management: background IP, ability to generate new IP, ability to protect, and valorize IP among partners and eventually with the support of the KIC 5 2.
-Project plan To what extent is the project plan clear and feasible - with information about what the TRL levels are as well as how the project will develop the idea and associated technology(ies) from their current level to TRL7/8 and beyond?
-Clear definition of project objective and overall identifiable output.
-Clear definition of work packages (WP) with concrete objectives, tasks and measurable deliverables (including for nontechnical aspects of the project, e.g., marketing, finance, IP, stakeholder management, regulatory, etc.).
-Clear project schedule, with well-defined milestones.
-Risk manageme Identification of key risks (with regards to technology, market, regulatory, financial, stakeholders, managerial etc.) and effective mitigation measures 5 3.
-Consortium To what extent does the project consortium have the competencies to implement the project plan, and the commitment and competencies to take the steps that will lead to commercialisation of the idea/technology(ies) beyond TRL8?
-Soundness of the consortium: Quality and relevance of the leading partner, presence of complementary partners covering the key elements of the value chain, diversity of countries and Innovation Hubs represented in the consortium, Involvement of relevant industrial partner(s), presence of one or several SME(s) as active Task partners.
-Roles and governance: Clear definition of roles corresponding to the specific strengths of each partner, clear definition of project governance structure and of coordination mechanisms among partners 5 4.
+Preliminary business opportunity assessment: value proposition to target customers, market size and expected growth, ability to bring the solution to the target customers, etc. Clear description of the IP management: background IP, ability to generate new IP, ability to protect, and valorize IP among partners and eventually with the support of the KIC.
+5 2.
+Project plan To what extent is the project plan clear and feasible - with information about what the TRL levels are as well as how the Project will develop the idea and associated technology(ies) from their current level to TRL8 and beyond?
+Clear definition of Project objective and overall identifiable output.
+Clear definition of work packages (WP) with concrete objectives, tasks and measurable deliverables (including for non-technical aspects of the project, e.g., marketing, finance, IP, stakeholder management, regulatory, etc.).
+Clear Project schedule, with well-defined milestones.
+Risk management: Identification of key risks (with regards to technology, market, regulatory, financial, stakeholders, managerial etc.) and effective mitigation measures.
+A level of excellence is expected on the content and description of the work packages to generate optimal impact 5 3.
+Consortium To what extent does the Project Consortium have the competencies to implement the project plan, and the commitment and competencies to take the steps that will lead to commercialisation of the idea/technology(ies) beyond TRL8?
+Soundness of the Consortium: Quality and relevance of the leading partner, presence of complementary partners covering the key elements of the value chain, diversity of countries and Innovation Hubs represented in the consortium, Involvement of relevant industrial partner(s), presence of one or several SME(s) as active Task partners.
+Roles and governance: Clear definition of roles corresponding to the specific strengths of each partner, clear definition of project governance structure and of coordination mechanisms among partners.
+6 4.
 Innovation How relevant and feasible are the innovation proposed and its development?
 To what extent is the solution innovative 1) relative to global markets and 2) in the specific market where it will be introduced.
-Technical feasibility of the solution based on the technology(ies) currently available to consortium partners 5 5.
+Technical feasibility of the solution based on the technology(ies) currently available to Cconsortium partners.
+6 5.
 Impact What is the problem that the project solves and how big is that problem?
-How large is the impact that the project will generate outside the consortium?
-Creation of synergies with other actors in the local ecosystem to create an impact beyond the individual project itself 5 6.
+How large is the impact that the project will generate outside the Consortium?
+Creation of synergies with other actors in the local ecosystem to create an impact beyond the individual project itself.
+3 6.
 Communication and dissemination Soundness and effectiveness of the communication and dissemination strategy relative to the scope of the project.
 Compliance with EIT requirements and proactive communication and dissemination plan.
-Clear dissemination strategy and application (to other countries, on-going initiatives and programmes, links to development in other materials, themes, markets, audiences, partners, etc.) CCC/
+Clear dissemination strategy and application (to other countries, on-going initiatives and programmes, links to development in other materials, themes, markets, audiences, partners, etc.).